mkorchuck/martakorczak.com/content/authors/admin/_index.md

 I am an applied microeconomist studying the intended and unintended effects of public policy, particularly for economically and socially vulnerable populations.
 My research combines micro-econometric methods, surveys, and economic theory to address policy-relevant questions in public economics and political economy.
 \
 \
 During my doctoral studies, I was a visiting researcher at SciencesPo and George Mason University.
-Prior to joining the PhD, I worked at the National Bank of Poland and the International Monetary Fund in Warsaw.
+Prior to starting the PhD, I worked at the National Bank of Poland and the International Monetary Fund in Warsaw.